 Please carry on reading to learn how to claim compensation on behalf of a child or give us a call on 0800 652 1345 if you’d like to discuss your options right away.

-Common accidents leading to child personal injury claims
+Types of accidents leading to child personal injury claims

 In essence, any type of accident could lead to a child personal injury claim including: